Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 * Write the log to csv file for further analysis

-To avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled.
+When using on people to avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled by using the _mobile_group_detection.py_ file instead of the *open_cv_group_detection.py*.

 The appendix includes instructions how to remotely access the  detection log in the Raspberry Pi for passive remote logging without using video or photo capture.